skjolber/java-jwt-benchmark/README.md

   * Verify token
   * Verify token, get claim.

+## General observations
+There is not much headroom for improving the performance further.
+Most of the CPU time goes to signature verification.

 ## Latest results
 Running for OpenJDK 11 build 11.0.18+10 and OpenJDK 17 build 17.0.6+10, on Fedora Linux 6.1.8-200, AMD Ryzen 5950.